marquiswang/solar/docs/readme.txt

 Some things that we did not have time to get accomplished:
 - a second graph showing the value of electricity that we generate as it changes
 - a database of average panel prices (perhaps per kw generated) so that the installation cost can be estimated if it is not known
 - better organization and integration of advanced form fields with the rest of the form
 - HTML, CSS, JS validation of the codebase
 - print stylesheet that removes graphical markup from results
 - more statistical data and details in the results
-- http://www.solar-estimate.org/pdfs/solar_payback.pdf <- read this document and fix our model so that it is somewhat accurate and follows the ideas featured in here
+- http://www.solar-estimate.org/pdfs/solar_payback.pdf <- read this document and
+  fix our model so that it is somewhat accurate and follows the ideas featured in here
+- third graph that shows the average amount made per month, compared to paid (showing deficit or excess due to buyback rates)